wbooker/bf_genotyper/README.md

 brute force genotyper that checks for split and paired read signals of SVs at SV discovery sites and creates a VCF of the genotypes. input is a VCF file with SV locations and output is a new genotyped SV file.
-As of now the genotyper only works on duplications.
+Functional for DEL, DUP, INV currently